Ulmerc/Bandcamp-explorer/README.md

 ## Getting started

-This project uses Python 3.4.3 as well as the libraries bs4 and urllib.request
+This project uses Python 3.4.3 as well as the libraries bs4 and urllib.request.
+It is a terminal based application.
+The program will prompt you with a few questions then will provide you a link.

 ## Inspiration